I Was Never Yours

 And someone who speaks with clarity exposes the limits of that kind of control — control, not love, is what they fear losing.
 When the bitterness becomes consumable — when they recognize that you are not a thing but a somebody — they move on, choosing a replacement.
 And still, despite all their scheming and manipulation, they fail at the one thing they want the most: closeness.

 If you listened closely, he was saying that generosity was nothing more than a tool.
 Not kindness.
 Not love.
 Not care — but leverage.
-A way to take what he had never truly earned, to mask the emptiness beneath the gesture, and to downplay what he had already taken and given at once: time, sex, emotional labor.
-All of it revealed a projection of his own inadequacy, a method for sidestepping responsibility and expectation.
+A way to take what he had never truly earned, to mask the emptiness beneath the gesture, and to downplay what he had already given.

 A way of saying one thing while doing another.

 I found myself caught between two very different kinds of men.
-One was broken but carried a sense of humanity — imperfect in how he loved, marked by mistakes, yet somehow still knowing how to care.
-The other desperately wanted closeness, but his insecurity kept him from functioning in a healthy way, as if he wanted intimacy more than he knew how to handle it.
-By the time I got to the other side of all of it, Noah began to sense that something was off, that my heart was not fully present with him anymore.
+Jordan was broken but carried a sense of humanity — imperfect in how he loved, marked by mistakes, yet somehow still knowing how to care.
+Noah desperately wanted closeness, but his insecurity kept him from functioning in a healthy way, as if he wanted intimacy more than he knew how to handle it.
+By the time I got to the other side, Noah began to sense that something was off, that my heart was not fully present with him anymore.
 He could feel the distance, the way my eyes looked outside the window, even when my body was beside him.
-And in the background of it all, Jordan was feeding his own version of the story into his ear.

-After everything had fallen apart and the words had dried up, I found myself standing at thee front door, kissing Noah goodbye, heart heavy, feeling the first dull edges of numbness settle over me.
+After everything had fallen apart and the words had dried up, I found myself standing at the front door, kissing him, heart heavy, feeling the first dull edges of numbness settle over me.
 I was slipping into that strange, hazy space where pain and relief coexisted, where you feel tired not because you have rested, but because you have finally stopped fighting long enough to feel the exhaustion.
-I began to ignore Jordan’s phone calls — not out of anger, but out of a desperate need to protect what was left of me — even though Noah was still in contact with Mia and accidentally sent me a text meant for someone else.
-I could have addressed it, but I chose not to because I was already planning my exit.
+I began to ignore Jordan — not out of anger, but out of a desperate need to protect what was left of me — even though Noah was still in contact with Mia.

 It exposed a kind of selfishness that was not just reckless but damaging, a disregard for the boundaries and feelings of those around him.
 It was a portrait of a man who repeatedly made poor choices, who seemed unable — or unwilling — to consider the consequences of his desires.
 Beneath it all, there was a sense of entitlement: a belief that he could take from others what he had not earned, and that he could demand both loyalty and affection without giving any of it.

-The more he tried, the more obvious it became that he was avoiding himself.
 His struggle was not about becoming better; it was about proving he could be like me — and in that race he continually tripped over his own limitations, trying to recreate something that was never his to begin with.
 He was following a script, performing the songs without touching its heart.
-The sound went on, persistent and stubborn, but it carried no resonance — just someone trying to make order out of something that had long since slipped through his fingers.
+The sound went on, persistent and stubborn, but it carried no depth — just someone trying to make order out of something that had long since slipped through his fingers.

-Every choice, and every ending — I meant it.
+Every choice, and every ending — I meant.